gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

-    Thanks to the speepest-descent algorithm, the potential energy of the system decreases rapidly and becomes large and negative, which is usually a good sign.
+    Thanks to the steepest-descent algorithm, the potential energy of the system decreases rapidly and becomes large and negative, which is usually a good sign.
 The potential energy can be extracted using *gmx energy*: